xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centermesh.rst

 ..   :width: 833 px
    :scale: 50 %

-The image on the left shows a typical LM image with small C2 aperture.
-And AutoControur can be easily run on this image.
-After going through the meshes, the closest one to the stage center is found and moved to.
-The image on the right is after the script run.
-This method seems direct and simple.
+The image on the left shows a typical LM image taken with a small C2 aperture, on which AutoContour can be run easily.
+After processing the meshes, the one closest to the stage center is identified and the stage is moved to that position.
+The image on the right shows the result after running the script.
+This method is direct and straightforward.

+The concept is simple:

+#.
+Move the stage to a mesh item, then run AutoContour again using the most inclusive parameters.
+#.
+Save the detected contours to navigation items.
+#.
+Go through each navigation item to determine which one is closest to the current stage position.
+#.
+Move the stage to that item.

 The script is fiarly simple as shown below:

 .. code-block:: ruby

   ScriptName MoveToMesh
-  # script to draw mesh polygon and most to closest one
+  # script to draw mesh polygon and move to closest one

   # Assume buffer A has an LM image, crop to smaller area
-  # to save time.
+  # to save time, not always neccesary.
   #Search
   CropCenterToSize A 2000 2000